BIGJRA/BIGJRA.github.io/rejuv.md

 1. Enter the house directly to the left of the dock bridge in Kristiline.
 Talk to the old lady.
-2. Enter the Kristiline Pokemart, and talk to the girl in the aisles.
+2. Enter the Kristiline mart, and talk to the girl in the aisles.
 3. Enter the south middle villa in Teila Resort, and talk to the lady on the left side.
 4. talk to the hiker hiding behind the south left villa in Teila Resort.